Welcome to Stockholm Class!

 Don't forget, Reading Eggs will count as a read and make sure you record any additional books you read at home together!
 Let's get reading!

 Spelling - Spelling will be brought home each Friday for the children to practise their spelling at home as they are being taught during the week.
 The children will bring home a list of key spelling strategies that they can use to support them to learn and remember their spellings.
+They must return the books to be checked each Thursday.

 Maths